LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/studios/word-grid/README.md

 After validating, you can go about printing the grid.

 Note that you can access the elements of a nested array using multiple brackets.
-For example, if `words` looks like `[ "sun", "yes", "ear" ]`, then
+For example, if `words` looks like:

+`[ "sun", "yes", "ear" ]`

+, then:
 * `words[0][0]` evaluates to `"sun"[0]` which evaluates to `'s'`
 * `words[2][1]` evaluates to `"ear"[1]` which evaluates to `'a'`

 Quiz: How would you get the first character of the second word, e.g. `'y'`?